eccelerators/SimStm/README.rst

    file read end afile

-End the piecewise read process of a file.
+The ``file read end `` instruction ends the piecewise read process of a file.

 File Pointer Copy
 ^^^^^^^^^^^^^^^^^